-As noted above, due to the problem of aggregation, standard measures of 'real' output do not correspond to an actual quantity of goods but to the monetary value of those goods, adjusted to remove so-called 'pure' price changes.
-In addition, there are certain theoretical and methodological problems with determining when a price change is 'pure' (i.e., a result of 'supply' and 'demand' factors) and when it is the result of a difference in the quality of the product.
-18 For instance, integrated circuits have relatively short product life cycles, with new chips (that can have different physical characteristics and be intended for different uses) coming on and off the market in as little as 18 months.
+The BLS data must be used with caution, as standard measures of 'real' output generally do not correspond to an actual quantity of goods but only to the monetary value of those goods, adjusted to remove so-called 'pure' price changes.
+Moreover, there are certain theoretical and methodological problems with determining when a price change is 'pure' (i.e., a result of 'supply' and 'demand' factors) and when it is the result of a difference in the quality of the product.10 For instance, ICs have relatively short product life cycles, with new chips (that can have different physical characteristics and be intended for different uses) coming on and off the market in as little as 18 months.
 As Nitzan notes, "whenever the nature of the commodity changes, the measurement of such changes in 'quality' is crucial for price and quantity calculations" (1992, 156).
-However, at the BLS, the methods of dealing with the price/quality question are largely opaque and are approached exclusively from a neoclassical perspective.
-This presents a problem for researchers critical of the fundamental assumptions of neoclassical theory because "the predisposition of price and quantity data toward the neoclassical economic outlook means that these data may not be altogether suitable to test the neoclassical outlook against competing frameworks" (158).
-For example, if 'pure' price changes are imputed to 'supply' and 'demand' factors, and this explanation is considered to lack factual information, what does this mean for the validity of the measure of 'pure' price change?
-Nonetheless, even after heavily discounting the meaningfulness of the data, it is interesting that they still appear to confirm the thesis that production and price changes are inversely correlated.
+This makes reducing the aggregate output volume of the entire manufacturing sector to a single monetary value difficult, if not impossible.
+In addition, the methods of the BLS in dealing with the price/quality question are largely opaque and are approached exclusively from a neoclassical economic perspective.
+This presents a problem for researchers critical of the fundamental assumptions of neoclassical theory because "the predisposition of price and quantity data